Cleveland State University College of Law

 Students interested in pursuing a judicial externship should familiarize themselves with the Code of Conduct for Judicial Employees, which extends to interns, externs, and other volunteers of the court, as explained in a March 2014 Advisory Opinion by the Committee on Codes of Conduct.

-The following judges typically accept externs from Cleveland-Marshall College of Law:
+The following judges typically accept externs from Cleveland- State University College of Law:

 - Chief Justice Maureen O'Connor

 - Judge Ashley Kilbane

 - U.S. District Court, Northern District of Ohio